Medically Required Diets and University Housing and Dining Facilities

 - If you have a religious preference that excludes the consumption of pork or pork products, please speak with one of our dining team members.
 Halal beef and chicken are available upon request.

-- Our Market Places have a fridge with gluten-free products such as bread, buns, bagels, cookies, and other items.
-We also have gluten-free, noodles, chicken tenders, and pizza available upon request.
+- Our market places each have a fridge with gluten-free products such as bread, buns, bagels, cookies, and other goodies.
+We also have gluten-free noodles, chicken tenders, and pizza available upon request.

-- In during the 2018-2019 academic year, Burge Market Place will launch an allergy-free station.
-All foods at this station will be prepared exclusively with ingredients which do not contain gluten, or the following allergens: milk, eggs, fish, wheat, soy, shellfish, peanuts, and tree nuts.
+- Thrive, the allergy-free station in Burge Market Place, offers foods prepared exclusively with ingredients which do not contain gluten or the following allergens: milk, eggs, fish, wheat, soy, shellfish, peanuts, and tree nuts.

 Managing a Dietary Request